apigear-io/apigear-docs/content/en/monitor/protocol.md

 The message is typically a JSON message send to an HTTP endpoint depending if an operation call, state change or a signal is reported.

-Note: An extended version of the monitoring protocol is planned to provide detailed API analytics information our upcoming cloud API analytics solution for devices.
+*Note: An extended version of the monitoring protocol is planned to provide detailed API analytics information our upcoming cloud API analytics solution for devices.*

-## Reporting an API Call
+## Tracing operation calls

 For an method call the message looks like this: